Why We Need To Rethink Our Obsession With Logomania

 Advertisement

-It also makes the rest of us clamor for the same association.
+It also makes the rest of us clamour for the same association.

 In my book Worn Out: How Our Clothes Cover Up Fashion's Sins, I wanted to highlight the relationship between logomania, influence, and consumption.
 I found that this seemingly simple part of the fashion ecosystem contributes to a global crisis in ways that are so hidden, they are easy to overlook if you don’t look.
 That’s because on a larger scale our logo obsession is the catalyst for a multi-billion dollar market of watered-down trends and cheap copies — and workers around the world are the ones who have to deal with the fallout.